 The Penn AMCS Graduate Program is an interdisciplinary program that offers training in advanced mathematics and its applications to problems in empirical science, medicine and engineering.
 We offer both the Masters and PhD degrees.

 We welcome applications from interested and dedicated students who have done substantial work in mathematics, and/or its applications of superior quality as undergraduates.
-Ideally, applicants for admission are expected to have a mathematical background that is comparable to an undergraduate mathematics major.
-All applicants are encouraged to take courses, beyond calculus, in mathematical analysis (2 semesters), linear algebra (1 semesters), probability (1 semesters), and complex analysis.
+Applicants for admission are expected to have a mathematical background that is comparable to an undergraduate mathematics major.
+All applicants are expected to take courses, beyond calculus, in mathematical analysis (2 semesters), linear algebra (1 semesters), probability (1 semesters), and complex analysis (1 semesters).
 In general, the more advanced mathematics you have studied the better.
-While we are willing to consider applications from students in applied fields, with less complete mathematical preparation, we still need to have solid evidence of your aptitude for work in advanced mathematics.
+While we are willing to consider applications from students in applied fields, with less complete mathematical preparation, we need to have solid evidence of your aptitude for work in advanced mathematics.
 The latter students will be expected to bring their mathematical competency up to the required level in their first year of graduate study.
 PhD students are expected to pass the the Written Preliminary Exam, which covers the foundational mathematics expected of all students, by the end of the first year.
 Masters students get one additional opportunity.
-Mathematics course grades should mostly be A or A- (or the equivalent).
+Undergraduate Mathematics course grades should mostly be As or A-s (or the equivalent).

 Applicants whose native language is not English must take the TOEFL (Test of English as a Foreign Language).

 The GRE and English language exams should be taken early enough for the scores to be received at Penn in time to be considered by the Admissions Committee.
 Note that it can take a month or more after taking the exam before the score is reported, and that advanced registration is required for these tests.
-To see that we receive your standardized test scores: for the GRE, use the institution code is 2926.
+To see that we receive your standardized test scores: for the GRE, use the institution code 2926.
 For the TOEFL the institution code is 2926, and the Department code is 72.